 The Moab Stele

-One of the most remarkable affirmations of Biblical historicity is presented by the Mesha or The Moab Stele.
+The Mesha or The Moab Stele presents one of the most remarkable affirmations of Biblical historicity.
 It is constructed out of black basalt (or volcanic rock) bearing an inscription by a ninth-century BC Moabite King named Mesha.
-The Moabites were a population group that lived near the Israelites in the Middle East on the eastern shore of the Dead Sea with its eastern border on the Ammon river.
-The Moabite capital was Dibon and this ethnic group was in frequent conflict with Israel.
+The Moabites were a population group that lived near the Israelites in the Middle East on the eastern shore of the Dead Sea with its eastern border on the Ammon River.
+The Moabite capital was Dibon, and this ethnic group frequently conflicts with Israel.
 This conflict is discussed in Scripture and in multiple extra-Biblical sources.

 Origin of Moab Ethnic Group